flamedfury/flamedfury.com/src/pages/posts.md

 ---
 title: Posts
-description: 'All blog posts can be found here'
+description: 'All posts can be found here'
 layout: blog
 permalink: /posts/index.html
 ---